 Regardless of differing opinions of the delegates, Pace explained that dedication brings them together and carries them forward.
 “We have a balanced delegation, of people who differ on many different issues, but who are united in our mission to make Disciples of Jesus,” he said.
 “We believe we have been placed in this role of responsibility for just such a time as this.”

-Annual Conference ended with a powerful Ordination Service, preached by Rev. Lataya Simpson.
-Afterwards, Bishop Jones commissioned 10 candidates, ordained six deacons, eight elders and welcomed one new elder whose orders were recognized in the Texas Annual Conference.
+Annual Conference ended with a powerful Ordination Service, preached by Rev. Lataya Simpson, where Bishop Jones commissioned 10 candidates, ordained 14 deacons/elders and welcomed one new elder in full connection to the Texas Annual Conference.